 Use active verbs to describe the tasks and responsibilities you had in your role.
 For example, instead of saying “I helped with legal research,” say “I conducted legal research to support the development of case strategies.”

-Emphasize the skills you developed through your work experience, such as critical thinking, problem-solving, communication, teamwork, and attention to detail.
+Emphasise the skills you developed through law firms work experience, such as critical thinking, problem-solving, communication, teamwork, and attention to detail.
 Provide examples of how you have used these skills in your work.

 Highlight any achievements or successes you had during your work experience, such as completing a challenging project or receiving recognition for your work.